kshitij3188/ContainerizationProject/README.md

 4) Enable ha-cluster: ```microk8s enable ha-cluster```
 5) Enable observability: ```microk8s enable observability```
 6) Enable rbac: ```microk8s enable rbac```
-7) Push Frontend Image: ```docker buildx build -f frontend.dockerfile --platform linux/amd64 -t caxolahop3/sc-frontend-v2 . --push```
-8) Push Backend Image: ```docker buildx build -f backend.dockerfile --platform linux/amd64 -t caxolahop3/sc-backend-v2 . --push```
-9) You then have two choices for deploying the application, either using K8s directly or using helm
+7) You then have two choices for deploying the application, either using K8s directly or using helm
     1) **Using K8s directly:** Navigate to ```k8s-microk8s``` folder and run:
         - ```microk8s kubectl apply -f .``` to install the application
         - ```microk8s kubectl delete -f .``` to uninstall the application